Bette Midler Returned To Hello, Dolly! This Past Week After Two Weeks Away, And Box Office Spiked To Welcome Her Return. Oslo Closed On A High Note.

-Midler Returns After Two Week Vacation to Box Office Surge
+After Two-Week Vacation, Midler Returns To Box Office Surge

 In the week ending July 16, 2017, it was impossible to ignore the surge in box office experienced by the currently running revival of Hello, Dolly!

 Since the beginning, the main attraction of this production has been the leading lady, Bette Midler, who won the Tony Award for Best Performance by an Actress in a Leading Role in a Musical, and shepherded the production to win the Tony Award for Best Revival of a Musical.
 In every performance at which she has played the role of Dolly Levi, ticket sales have been flush.

 This is right back at the level the show had been playing to prior to the vacation.
 However, in the previous week, which was the second of two weeks in which Murphy was in the role full-time, the gross was a pitiful $722,574, or 48.18% of gross potential.
 Therefore, it is palpably clear that Midler is what is selling this show.
 Tickets are currently on sale through January 14, 2018, with Midler playing the majority of performances.

-Overall a Strong Week for Broadway Ticket Sales
+Overall A Strong Week For Broadway Ticket Sales

 The collective weekly gross for all 30 shows was $31,922,264, which is an increase of $2,839,580 from the week before.
 Whereas the previous week had a per-show average weekly gross of $969,423, this past week saw a per-show average of $1,064,075.

-played its last week this past week, and went up by $229,054 to reach a weekly gross of $898,524.
+In addition, the Tony Award winning Best Play Oslo played its last week this past week, and went up by $229,054 to reach a weekly gross of $898,524.
 This is the best weekly gross the play had its entire run, even more so than the week after it won the Tony Award for Best Play.
 While the show may not have broken even, it did go out on a high note.